 Ongoing, routine member outreach by telephone (at an average pace of 10 connections per week, it would take about 2 years to speak to every member, based on 600.)

-To sponsor at least three regional ORCA member events in 2017, four in 2018, and five in 2019 (1, 3, 4).
+To sponsor at least one ORCA member event yearly (1, 3, 4).

-At least one of the shows should be held outside of the U.S. in support of Key Initiative on non-U.S. membership growth.

-By 2019, the financial objective for each show to break-even through registration, auction revenues, and table fees.
+The financial objective for the show is to break-even through registration, auction revenues, and table fees.

 To maintain and improve as necessary the quality, efficiency, and accessibility of current club services (3, 4, 5).